yonicd/ciderhouse/README.md

 The function is written to work on single files or whole dirs (like in a package R subdir).

-The addin uses the active document in the RStudio editor console as the file argument.
+The addin `createImport` uses the active document in the RStudio editor console as the file argument.

 ```r
 makeImport(file=list.files_github('yonicd/YSmisc','R'),print = T,format = 'oxygen')